SymfonyCasts/api-platform/sfcasts/hydra.md

 # Hydra: Describing API Classes, Operations & More

-So, at least on a high level, we understand the each resource will have an `@type` key and that *this* page - via the `supportedClass` and `supportedProperty` keys - *defines* what that type means - what properties it has, and a lot of info about each property.
+So, at least on a high level, we understand that each resource will have an `@type` key and that *this* page - via the `supportedClass` and `supportedProperty` keys - *defines* what that type means - what properties it has, and a lot of info about each property.